 Spider mites cause yellow spots:

-If they are small yellow spots on the leaves of your parsley, this is due to an infestation of spider mites.
+If there are small yellow spots on the leaves of your parsley, this is due to an infestation of spider mites.

 Spider mites are incredibly small and are barely visible, yet the yellow spots or stipples caused by feeding can be a problem for your parsley leaves.